skinny85/graalvm-truffle-tutorial/part-10/ReadMe.md

 This way, they can receive the `GlobalScopeObject` instance as the first argument to their `@Specialization` methods, and use it in the `@CachedLibrary` annotation.

-We use the `flags` attribute to save whether a given variable is a constant, or not, and we check that when performing assignment.

 ### Performance results

 Thanks to these improvements,
 we can roll back the changes made in the
-[last part of the series](../part-09) that made `FunctionObject` mutable, and remove caching the resolved function we added to `GlobalVarReferenceExprNode` (which prevents code like `function f() {}; f = 3` from working correctly).
+[last part of the series](../part-09) that turned `FunctionObject` mutable, and remove caching the resolved function we added to `GlobalVarReferenceExprNode` (which prevents code like `function f() {}; f = 3` from working correctly).

-As it turns out, this simplified code performs better on the Fibonacci benchmark than the complicated one that implemented `GlobalScopeObject` with `HashMap` in the previous part of the series:
+As it turns out, this simplified code is twice as fast on the Fibonacci benchmark than the complicated one that implemented `GlobalScopeObject` with a `HashMap` in the previous part of the series:

 ```
 Benchmark                              Mode  Cnt   Score   Error  Units